foundriesio/docs/.github/pull_request_template.md

 # PR Template and Checklist

 Please complete as much as possible to speed up the reviewing process.
+You may delete items that are not relevant to your contribution.
 Readiness and adding reviewers as appropriate is required.

 All PRs should be reviewed by a technical writer/documentation team and a peer.